gov-cy/govcy-express-services/NOTES.md

 # Dev notes
 This is a development guide for the govcy-express-services project.

-## Breaking changes
+## v.1.x.x changes
-### As of v.1.x.x
+### Breaking changes
 - the `submission` data send via the API:
-  - Changed to use camelCase instead of snake_case, to be aligned with the DSF submission platform.
+  - Changed to use **camelCase** instead of snake_case, to be aligned with the DSF submission platform.
 Here is how the data looks like:
 ```json
 {
   "submissionUsername" : "",   // User's username